christyxoxokk/DVD-Project-Module-2-SQL-Project/README.md

 GROUP BY DISTINCT(country)
 ORDER BY "Customer Amount" desc;
 ```
+From Query 1,2 and 3, knowing the origin of the customer base and its profits generating, staff could act on producing some cultural-related events to promote the stores since they have a clear picture of the target audience.

 Query 4: Who are the top 10 customers per total sales?